andrebrait/1g1r-romset-generator/README.md

 The scoring system implemented here uses additional information provided by the DAT file and/or the ROM names (following the No-Intro naming convention) to better select the ROMs that should be part of the generated set, according to the user's preferences.

+Sorting happens with the following criteria:
+1. Good dumps
+2. Released ROMs (unless `--prefer-prereleases` is used)
+3. Non-blacklisted items
+4. Best region match (this can be switched with item #5 by using `--prioritize-languages`)
+5. Best language match (this can be switched with item #4 by using `--prioritize-languages`)
+6. Parent ROMs (if `--prefer-parents` is used)
+7. Input order (if `--input-order` is used)
+8. Latest revision (unless `--early-revisions` is used)
+9. Latest version (unless `--early-versions` is used)
+10. Latest sample
+11. Latest demo
+12. Latest beta
+13. Latest prototype
+14. Most languages supported
+15. Shortest ROM name